Skip to main content

 Extension Tips

-• Apply for the extension BEFORE your 30 days expire — overstaying results in fines of THB 500 per day
+• Apply for the extension BEFORE your visa-exempt period (currently 60 days) expires — overstaying results in fines of THB 500 per day

 • Major immigration offices are located in Bangkok (Chaeng Watthana), Chiang Mai, Phuket, and Pattaya